 Carefully insert a drinking straw and a long-handled spoon between the ice cream and the rim of the glass and top the beverage off with a generous garnish of whipped cream and a red maraschino cherry.

-It seems the world's first ice cream soda recipe came about by accident at the Philadelphia Exposition in October of 1874.
-It was there that soda fountain operator Robert M. Green invented the now familiar ice cream soda.
+It seems the old fashioned ice cream soda recipe came about by accident at the Philadelphia Exposition in October of 1874.
+It was there that soda fountain operator Robert M. Green is said to have invented the first ice cream soda.

 It became the common practice for 19th-century pharmacists to add an ounce or two of flavored soda syrup — vanilla was the favorite — and a tablespoon of thick cream to soda water to make Cream Sodas, and their soda fountain regulars loved them.

-The story goes that one day Mr. Green's stand ran out of fresh cream, and he purchased some vanilla ice cream from a nearby ice cream vendor at the fair.
+The story goes that one day Mr. Green's stand ran out of fresh cream, so he purchased some vanilla ice cream from a nearby ice cream vendor at the fair.

 He planned to let it melt and use it as cream, but he became so busy that he added a large spoonful of the frozen ice cream to his customer's cream soda instead.